Self-Supervised Vision-Based Detection of the Active Speaker as Support for Socially-Aware Language Acquisition: Conclusions

 \section{Conclusions}

 In this study we proposed and evaluated three methods for automatic detection of the active speaker based solely on visual input.
-The proposed methods could assist an artificial cognitive system to engage in social interactions which has been shown to be beneficial for language acquisition.
+The proposed methods are intended to complement acoustic methods, especially in noisy conditions, and could assist an artificial cognitive system to engage in social interactions which has been shown to be beneficial for language acquisition.

 We tried to reduce the assumptions about the language learning environment to a minimum.
 Therefore, the proposed methods allow different speakers to speak simultaneously as well as to be all silent; the methods do not assume a specific number of speakers, and the probability of speaking is estimated independently for each speakers, thus allowing the number of speakers to change during the social interaction.